auroracoin101/auroracoin-browser-wallet/README.md

 Auroracoin wallet in the browser.
 Send and receive instantly on any web page.

 Version 1.3 - Updated for Multi-Algo
+Version 2.0 - Updated to use Insight exclusively for blockchain access and tx send

 Security
 --------